aws-samples/aws-bootstrap-kit-examples/source/4-containerized-service/README.md

 );
 ```

-first we actually call our Infrastructure Stack that will be deployed by our pipeline and specifying the accountId for the environment we are deploying to whether it is Staging or Prod. the manualApproval flag determines whether the actual deployment needs a manual approval for it to be deployment basically adding a human action in the process.
+First we actually call our Infrastructure Stack that will be deployed by our pipeline and specify the accountId for the environment we are deploying to, whether it is Staging or Prod.
+The manualApproval flag determines whether the actual deployment needs to be manually approved first, basically adding a human action in the process.

-finally an End to End Testing is created by adding an Action, this allows me set up a simple shell script, which in this scenario run a simple curl command to check that service is up. but in order to run the curl command we need to know what our endpoint will be and this is available in our pipeline's stackOutput which is provided by our stack and passed to the pipeline using CfnOutput, we will discuss this later when going through our infrastructure stack
+Finally an End to End Testing is created by adding an additonal Action, this allows me set up a simple shell script, which in this scenario runs a simple curl command to check that service is up. but in order to run the curl command we need to know what our endpoint will be and this is available in our pipeline's stackOutput which is provided by our stack and passed to the pipeline using CfnOutput, we will discuss this later when going through our infrastructure stack

-so this explains how to deploy to a particular environment, but now we need to run this for each environment. so the plan is to first list all the accounts and this is where we gave ourselves the permission to do so in the rolePolicyStatement we mentioned earlier. so we will take our previous code of adding Stage and wrap it in this loop below going through each environment listed
+So far this explains how to deploy to a particular environment, but now we need to run this for each environment. so the plan is to first list all the accounts and this is where we gave ourselves the permission to do so in the rolePolicyStatement as we mentioned earlier in `standardNpmSynth`. so we will take our previous code for adding the Stage and wrap it in this loop below going through each environment listed

 ```
-const orders = { Staging: 1, Prod: 2 };
+const orders: any = { "WorkloadA-Beta": 1, "WorkloadA-Prod": 2 };
 const orgs = new Organizations({ region: "us-east-1" });
-const { Accounts = [] } = await orgs.listAccounts();
+const { Accounts = [] } = await orgs.listAccounts().promise();

-Accounts.map((account: any) => ({
-  ...account,
-  order: orders[account.Name],
-}))
+Accounts.filter((account) => orders[account.Name!])
-  .sort((a, b) => a.order - b.order)
+   .sort((a, b) => orders[a.Name!] - orders[b.Name!])
    .forEach((account) => {
    // addApplicationStage for each Environment
 });
 ```

-> you'll notice in the actuall code, i added a condition to only have manual Approvals for Prod Environmnet, and therefore all environment will be deployed automatically except for Prod, it will require someone to push the button
+> you'll notice in the actual code, I added a condition to only have manual Approvals for Prod Environmet, and therefore all environment will be deployed automatically except for Prod, it will require someone to manually approve.

-So Finally to actually to deploy our pipeline you just need to run the following commands
+Finally to actually to deploy our pipeline you just need to run the following commands

 ```
 npm run build